hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/edge/extentions/test_extention/html/popup.rst

 # Therefore, no tests can be written.
 The provided HTML is just a webpage,
 # not a Python module.

-# Example demonstrating how tests would look if there was Python code:
+# Example demonStarting how tests would look if there was Python code:

 # def test_some_function(some_fixture):
 #     """Tests the 'some_function' with a valid input."""